 After five years, data is anonymised and retained for the purposes of longitudinal analysis.

 Legal basis for processing

-The multi-source assessment systems processes data submitted from the clinician or their employer organisation to fulfil our contract with them.
+The multi-source assessment systems processes data submitted from the clinician/professional or their employer organisation to fulfil our contract with them.

-We process data from the clinician’s colleagues and service users by consent.
+We process data from the clinician’s/professional's colleagues and patients by consent.

 All information received and managed by the multi-source assessment system teams is treated as confidential.

-The multi-source assessment system will not publish information that can enable individual service users, colleagues or clinician, nor allow third parties to access the data.
+The multi-source assessment system will not publish information that can enable individual patients, colleagues, professionals or clinicians to be identified, nor allow third parties to access the data.

 Under the Data Protection Act 1998, and incoming General Data Protection Regulation (GDPR) you have rights as an individual which you can exercise in relation to the information we hold about you.